laravel/docs/database-testing.md

         }
     }

-> {note} This trait will only wrap the default database connection in a transaction by default.
-If your application is using multiple database connections, you will need to define `$connectionsToTransact` property as an array of database connections to perform transactions on.
+> {note} By default, this trait will only wrap the default database connection in a transaction.
+If your application is using multiple database connections, you should define a `$connectionsToTransact` property on your test class.
+This property should be an array of connection names to execute the transactions on.

 <a name="writing-factories"></a>
 ## Writing Factories